 Most start ups and many other companies today use Linux as their operating system to cut cost, as they are opensource.
 Also the Linux user community has contributed a lot to the development of open source tool.
 So you should atleast be able to use Linux as an operating system and have no issues about it to be on the safer side.

-The Linux Documentation Project – LDP for short, or tldp (taken from the domain name) – is a very long-standing project whose aim is to document all aspects of the GNU/Linux operating system and associated applications software.
+The Linux Documentation Project - LDP for short, is a very long-standing project that aims at documenting all aspects of the GNU/Linux operating system and it’s associated application software.
 The Project is governed by the LDP Manifesto and has a long history.

 Well this is not exactly a link, it is a book.

-There are more computer systems connected to the internet either directly or via local area networks than at any time in the history of technology and the numbers are growing at a rapid rate.
-It seems that not a month goes by without another story in the news about the internal network of a major corporation being compromised by an intruder.
+There are more computer systems connected to the Internet (now even things, IoT) either than at any time in the history of technology and the numbers are growing at a rapid rate.
+It seems that not a month goes by without a story of an intrusion in a major corporation by an intruder.

-Kernel newbies is a community of aspiring Linux kernel developers who work to improve their Kernels and more experienced developers willing to share their knowledge.
+Kernel newbies is a community of aspiring Linux kernel developers who work to improve the Linux Kernel and more experienced developers willing to share their knowledge.

 So the first step before asking questions on forums, is to search popular directories and forums.
-This is one such place with a wide user community form all over the world.
-Member will not we very friendly if you post a question that has already been answered or if the solution could be easily found with Google.
+This is one such place with a wide user community from all over the world.
+Members will not be very friendly if you post a question that has already been answered or if the solution could be easily found with Google.
 In any case, this is an awesome source of information for Linux user.

-These are the book that you have to read to in order to get started with the Unix based systems.
+These are the books that you may read in order to get started with the Unix based systems.
 All of them are free books and can be downloaded.
-Like Linux they are under the GNU GPL licence.[sociallocker]
+Like Linux they are under the GNU GPL license.

 - Introduction to Linux - A Hands on Guide